FazriMuh/Kumparan-BI-Dashboard/README.md

 ## Project Description
 This project is a Flask application for building a dashboard using Python.

+## Preview Dashboard
+To view the dashboard preview, download and open the HTML file located in the `Preview-html` folder.

 ### Project Structure
 - `app.py`: Main Flask application file.
 - `data_processing.py`: Module for data processing.